 Case Example Elbphilharmonie Building Facade Germany

-Elbphilharmonie building in Hamburg is a mixed-used building housing a music concert hall along with hotel and luxury residential apartments.
+Elbphilharmonie building in Hamburg is a mixed-used building housing a music concert hall along with a hotel and luxury residential apartments.
 It is an extreme example of glass engineering coupled with the use of computational design tools.
-This building consists of free form glass units designed and assembled using architecture design technologies.
+This building consists of free form glass units designed and assembled using architectural design technologies.